 - 1.5 Tbsp.
 Tapioca + more if needed or Arrowroot Flour

 - Chop the carrots and broccoli then set aside.

 - Cut chicken into bite-sized pieces and season with salt and pepper.

 - Heat a large skillet over medium-high heat and add in the coconut oil to melt.
 Once melted, add the chicken in a single layer and do not stir.
 Once the bottom of the chicken is browned, stir and continue cooking until chicken is cooked through.
 Set aside.

-- Add the chopped broccoli and carrots along with ½ C water to the skillet.
-Cover and let cook 5 - 10 minutes or until crisp-tender.
+- Add the chopped broccoli and carrots along with 1/2 C water to the skillet.
+Cover (leaving it slightly vented) and let cook 5 - 10 minutes or until crisp-tender.